-Prerequisite(s): 6 sem. hrs. of geography and environment.
-(0-0; 3-2) GENV 391, 392 Directed Studies in Geography and Environment (3 sem. hrs.)
-In special cases, with the instructor's consent, students may pursue an independent but guided 222 reading and research course in a specialized area of geography of interest to students.
-Prerequisite(s): 6 sem. hrs. of geography and environment, and instructor's consent.
-See geography and environment coordinator.
+Prerequisite(s): Third year standing or instructor permission.
 (3-0 or 3-0) GENV 400 Special Topics in Geography and Environment (3 sem. hrs.)
 A study of special topics or issues in geography and environment that are not considered in-depth in other courses.
 NB: Not offered every year.
 See geography and environment coordinator.
 Prerequisite(s): Not offered every year.
 See geography and environment coordinator.
 GENV 409 Thesis Preparation (1 sem. hrs.)
 Students are required to choose a topic for their senior thesis (GENV 410) in consultation with an instructor.
 Selected readings and references pertinent to the topic are assigned.
 A final written and oral report is presented consisting of a detailed thesis proposal and a literature review.
 Students are advised to start in their third year to allow observations over a full calendar year.
 Prerequisite(s): Advanced standing in geography and environment studies or instructor's consent.
 (1-0; 0-0) GENV 410 Senior Thesis (2 sem. hrs.)
 Research in a chosen area of environmental studies with a final written report.
 Presentation of research findings are also made by the student in a seminar.
 NB: Normally 2 sem. hrs. are assigned unless arrangements are made with the department chair.
 Prerequisite(s): GENV 409, a related directed study in preparation, instructor's consent.
 (0-0; 1-2) GENV 411 Rural Development (3 sem. hrs.)
 The course is designed to introduce students to the broad concept of rural development, to the relationship between rural communities and their environments, and to the critical issues of rural restructuring and sustainability.
 This course examines the theoretical underpinnings, principles, and practices of rural development as well as the problems and challenges facing rural communities in both developed and developing countries.
 It is expected that, by the end of the course, students gain and/or broaden their knowledge of contemporary domestic and international rural development processes, practices, and issues.
 NB: Offered every other year.